-- This is not appropriate for a residential street with several schools, local shops and homes.
+- This is not appropriate for a residential street with schools, local shops and homes.

-In total, along all of Hampton Road and Ord Street (south) there are 18 BLACK SPOT intersections, costing the community nearly $13.5 million over 5 years.
+- It is dangerous and costly with 18 BLACK SPOT intersections, costing the community nearly $13.5 million over 5 years.
 (More data on this on on our Issues page.)

 This is a free website provided by wordpress.com.
 Ads at the end of the page are out of the control of Friends of Hampton and Ord (FoHO).